XV - Arrogate

 “I’d like to say something here if I may,” I said under my breath.
 The force of the injector increased.

 “If you can read Krissie’s thoughts, you should already know I don’t care about dying.”
 I attempted to project confidence in my statement.

 “I know things about you, Provance.
 Things you haven’t experienced yet.
 I know you don’t want to die, even if you believe you’re ready to right now.”
 ‘Krissie’ paused.
 “Oh boy, do you have some tough times ahead.
 You really will want to die before it’s all over.”

 “Huh?
 What the fuck does that mean?”

-“Can’t say, old chum,” she said with a phony British accent, bending my arm behind my back.
+“Can’t say, old chum,” she said with a phony British accent.
+She bent my arm behind my back.
 A sharp jolt of pain shot through my shoulder.
 “I know you want to see your little boy again.
-So be honest with me, conundrum, do you really want to die before that happens?”
+So be honest with me, Conundrum, do you really want to die before that happens?”
 I didn’t answer.
 She had me.
 “Yeah, I thought so.
 Now shut up!”

 Connor interrupted, “Where do you want to go exactly, in time?”

 Ryan reacted badly.
 “Connor!”